 However, lenders often ignored the guidelines for selling PPI, meaning that many borrowers bought policies that they didn’t want, need or even know they had.

-Gladstone Brookes has already recovered £775m± in mis-sold PPI premiums and associated interest.
+At Gladstone Brookes we have already recovered £860m± for our clients in mis-sold PPI premiums and associated interest.

 What is PPI?